 More than one-third of parents surveyed by Gallup last spring said they were anxious about paying for their children’s college.
 That’s no surprise: after years of continuous increases, college sticker prices are so high now that only families who have saved significantly for 18 years or who are independently wealthy can afford to pay them outright.

 Yet affordable, high quality colleges do exist—if you know where to look.
 To help families in their college search, MONEY’s sixth annual Best Colleges for Your Money offer a practical analysis of more than 700 four-year colleges.

-Data collection and analysis were led by American Institutes for Research/Colleges Measures researcher Cameron Smither, with the help of research associate Deaweh Benson and scholar Janet Gao.
-Money's editorial staff, however, is solely responsible for the final ranking decisions.
+Data collection and analysis for the rankings were led by American Institutes for Research (AIR) researcher Dr. Audrey Peek, with the help of research associate Deaweh Benson and research assistant Merykokeb Belay.
+Quality control was led by Dr. Eric Larsen of AIR.
+MONEY’s editorial staff, however, is solely responsible for the final ranking decisions.

 To make our initial cut, a college had to:

 - Have sufficient, reliable data to be analyzed.